shawc71/gruler/README.md

 # gruler

-Gruler is a Rules Engine for defining actions on HTTP requests.
+Gruler is a [Rules Engine](https://martinfowler.com/bliki/RulesEngine.html) for defining actions on HTTP requests.
 It runs as a process listening in on a unix domain socket.
-The webserver writes a summary of the incoming request to the socket and receives a response containing a list of actions that apply to that request.
+The webserver (which can be any language that speaks [Protocol Buffers](https://developers.google.com/protocol-buffers) writes a summary of the incoming request to the socket and receives a response containing a list of actions that apply to that request.
 Rules are defined in json see example-rules.json.

 ## Rule